 pipes appear to be handmade, and most are decorated.
 Local indigenous

 likely produced most of these pipes.
 Several fragments of a

 locally-made tobacco pipe composed of mixed red and white clays were also

 recovered.
 These stems were decorated with stamped rosettes and rouletting,

-and were probably produced by a pipemaker working in Virginia known as "Bookbinder."
+and were produced by a pipemaker working in Virginia known as "Bookbinder."

-Other artifacts from 18ST233 included glass beads, a probable
+Other artifacts from 18ST233 include glass beads, a probable

 copper alloy bead, a jetton, a coin weight, a sword belt hook, a spur fragment,